AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Parabolic_SAR_(PSAR).md

 ## Indicator parameters

-There are four parameters a PSAR indicator has, one of them is necessary - the mapping.
-Three other ones are the acceleration factor, maximum acceleration factor and the series type.
+There are five parameters a PSAR indicator has, one of them is necessary - the mapping.
+Three other ones are the acceleration factor start, acceleration factor increment, acceleration factor maximum, and the series type.

 The series type can be easily changed any time using the {api:anychart.core.stock.series.Base#seriesType}seriesType(){api} method.
 The following code sample demonstrates a CMF indicator with parameters set as default.

 ```
-var psar = plot.psar(mapping, 0.02, 0.3, "marker");
+var psar = plot.psar(mapping, 0.02, 0.2, 0.2, "marker");
 ```

 ## Visualization